-- Negotiate with landowners to ensure agreement concerning any access to private property; - Consult with property owners, prior to any access, to ensure that they are timeously informed of the duration and nature of the required access; - Ensure that all staff as well as the staff of contractors can be clearly identified at all times: - Ensure that all staff and the staff of contractors are enlightened with regard to the appropriate protocol when entering and working on private property and that they adhere to this protocol at all times; - On properties on which wild animals roam freely, ensure that the appropriate safety precautions are taken to safeguard employees from any potential injury that may be caused by encounters with wild animals.
+- Ensure that all staff and the staff of contractors are enlightened with regard to the appropriate protocol when entering and working on private property and that they adhere to this protocol at all times; - On properties on which wild animals roam freely, ensure that the appropriate safety precautions are taken to safeguard employees from any potential injury that may be caused by encounters with wild animals.

-The impact on access to servitude across private property is assessed and presented in Table 4 below.
+The impact on access to servitude across private property is assessed and presented in Table 2 below.